SonarSource/sonarlint-vscode/README.md

 Check the [SonarLint for VS Code documentation](https://docs.sonarsource.com/sonarlint/vs-code/) for the most up-to-date requirements, installation instructions, and feature details.

+Sonar's [Clean Code solutions](https://www.sonarsource.com/solutions/clean-code/) help developers deliver high-quality, efficient code standards that benefit the entire team or organization.

 ## How it works

 Simply open any source file, start coding, and you will start seeing issues reported by SonarLint.
-Issues are highlighted in your code, and also listed in the 'Problems' panel.
+Issues are highlighted in your code and also listed in the 'Problems' panel.

 ![sonarlint on-the-fly](images/sonarlint-vscode.gif)